'Disturbing And Unacceptable' - Pittsburg High School Student Found Wearing KKK Costume On Campus

 PITTSBURG (CBS SF) – A high school community in the East Bay is reeling Thursday after a student was found wearing a Ku Klux Klan costume on campus.

-Officials with the Pittsburg Unified School District confirmed the incident took place Wednesday at Pittsburg High School.READ MORE: Oakland Zoo Rescues Pelican With Fishing Lure Stuck In Its Throat
+Officials with the Pittsburg Unified School District confirmed the incident took place Wednesday at Pittsburg High School.READ MORE: UPDATE: 'It Was Deceptive;' Former San Francisco Millennium Tower Tenant Glad He's Out

 “A disturbing and unacceptable incident occurred at the high school where a student wore a KKK costume yesterday, hiding the top part of the costume and wearing it for moments at a time until staff discovered it after fourth period and confiscated it,” the district said in a statement obtained by KPIX 5.